-- SF1 shall ensure that only authorized users shall be permitted to enter Test mode.
-This is provided by TME conditions that are required to enable the TOE to enter Test mode. - All test entry requirements occur while the TOE is held in reset and failure in any one will prevent TME.
-It is required that the TOE satisfies the test entry conditions during any internal reset condition. - It is not possible to move from User mode to Test mode.
-Any attempt to do this, for example, by forcing internal nodes will be detected and the security functions will disable the ability to enter Test mode. - The Strength of Function claimed for the TME security function is high.
+- SF1 shall ensure that only authorized users will be permitted to enter Test Mode.
+This is provided by Test Mode Entry conditions that are required to enable the TOE to enter Test Mode. - All test entry requirements occur while the TOE is held in reset and failure in any one will prevent Test Mode Entry.
+It is required that the TOE satisfies the test entry conditions during any internal reset condition. - It is not possible to move from User Mode to Test Mode.
+Any attempt to do this, for example, by forcing internal nodes will be detected and the security functions will disable the ability to enter Test Mode. - The Strength of Function claimed for the Test Mode Entry security function is high.